 - At 30 days after this course I will have a new habit that. . .

-- By completing this course and within 30 days, I will be capable of. . .
+- During this training course, I will be capable of. . .

 2. Then add a verb and an existing habit to piggyback onto: